storacha/specs/w3-account.md

 ## Verification

-Service MUST perform out of bound user verification e.g. send a link to the mailbox of the account by clicking which user would authorize agent to represent the account.
+Service MUST perform out of bound user verification.
+For example, the service could email a link to the mailbox of the account.
+Clicking the link in the email would authorize the agent to represent the account.

 On succesful verification service MUST delegate corresponding `ucan/sign` capability to the [`did:key`][] it was requested [`with`][issue `with`].